ahmed-abdelrady-SE/Academic_python_project/README.md

 # Academic_python_project

-an Academic python project an cosmetics store GUI using python liberary "TKINTER"
+an Academic python project for a cosmetics store GUI using python liberary "TKINTER"

 to use it run the following commands in the terminal